When a car and a truck collide with each other, the crash is more likely to injure the occupants of the car than the truck driver.

 However, a semi-truck usually carries higher liability insurance.
 This is because semi trucks can cause more serious injuries in crashes.

 The insurance limits for semi-trucks may be in the hundreds of thousands of dollars.
 It is even possible to have a seven-figure policy.
 Therefore only in catastrophic injury cases like death, paralyzation, or brain injury, may an injured person not be fully compensated for his or her losses in a truck crash.

 With your personal injury claim, you can seek compensation for your medical bills, your lost wages, and your pain and suffering.

 California divides damages into two categories, general and special.
 Special damages come with a tangible price tag.
 These include your medical bills and the wages you could not earn while recovering.
-General damages are the less tangible expenses you face, like the cost of a permanently reduced quality of life.
+General damages are the less tangible expenses you face, as the cost of a permanently reduced quality of life.

 There is no definite way to calculate fair compensation figure for your general damages.

 Parties of a case will look at how the incident affects your social life with family and friends, household chores, and spousal relationships.
-Testimonies from loved ones, and documentation showing your ongoing need for psychological counseling to overcome the emotional distress of the injury may be used to show your general damages.
+Testimonies from loved ones and documentation showing your ongoing need for psychological counseling to overcome the emotional distress of the injury may be used to show your general damages.

 Other factors that can impact your settlement amount include:

 - Whether you received medical care in a timely manner after the accident;